MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 ## Connect to Looker data from Power Query Desktop

-To connect to Looker from Power Query Desktop, take the following steps:
+To connect to Looker from Power Query Desktop, follow these steps:

 1. In the Get Data experience, search for and select **Looker**.